lauracosgrove/genie_mutations/data_access.md

     ## 10 BRAF
     ## # ... with 44 more rows

 Only a subset of centers submitted CNA panels.
-I believe the format is, broadly, GENIE."CENTER ABBREV"."PATIENT"."POSITION ON GENOME/SUBTYPE OF GENE".
+I believe the format is, broadly, GENIE."CENTER ABBREV"."PATIENT"."SAMPLE".
 The data take values from -2 to 2, which, consistent with as described in the BYU student's paper, represents under-to-overexpression.
+These data should be transposed to be tidy and can be joined with the clinical sample dataset.

 ### Clinical Patient Dataset